vkleen/serenity/README.md

 Serenity is a Rust library for the Discord API.

+This is a fork of `serenity-rs/serenity` that has tweaks for making custom clients

 View the [examples] on how to make and structure a bot.

 Serenity supports bot login via the use of [`Client::new`].